Purpose and Values

-Expressing the aims, intentions and actuality of Prada Re-Nylon, as well as transparently underscoring the supply-chain of these unique projects, this series of short films takes viewers through a remarkable journey across every continent of the world, from Africa to America, Asia and Oceania to Europe, revealing the inner workings of this unique enterprise.
+To showcase the supply-chain of this unique project, a series of short films takes viewers through a remarkable journey across every continent of the world, from Africa to America, Asia and Oceania to Europe.

-Each of the five episodes showcases a different source of the recycled materials that comprise ECONYL® yarn, permitting viewers a glimpse inside the workings of the factories and facilities that produce this trailblazing fabric, as well as an idea of the scope of the initiative.
+Each of the five episodes shows a different source of the recycled materials that comprise the ECONYL® yarn, enabling the viewers to deep-dive within the workings and processes of the factories and facilities that produce this sustainable fabric.

-The third episode in this unfolding five-part series takes us below the surface of the ocean in Mahana Bay, off the coast of New Zealand.
+The third episode of the series takes us below the surface of the ocean in Mahana Bay, off the coast of New Zealand.
 It unpacks the ongoing problem of ghosts nets - fishing nets lost or left in the ocean.
-Around 640,000 tonnes of net are dumped in the ocean each year, which entangle wildlife and have devastating affects on the subterranean ecosystem.
+Approximately 640,000 tons of nets are dumped in the ocean each year, which entangle wildlife and have a devastating effect on the subterranean ecosystem.